IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 (Note that the ProxyPass rules above can be further tightened, only allowing certain parts of KeyCloak to be exposed externally).

 The following startup file (`/etc/systemd/system/keycloak.service`) has been created.
-Note that Kyecloak runs under a dedicated non-root user, which is always recommended in production.
+Note that Keycloak runs under a dedicated non-root user, which is always recommended in production.

 ```
 [Unit]